pgorman/dangerjaunt/dangerjaunt.md

 #### 1. Cure Serious Wounds\* ####

 _Cure Serious Wounds_ heals 3d6+3 hit points.
-Range: touch, duration: instant.
+Range: touch; duration: instant.

 #### 2. Neutralize Poison ####

 This spell counteracts poisons and venoms, but does not bring the dead back to life.
-Range: touch, duration: instant.
+Range: touch; duration: instant.

 #### 3. Protection from Evil 10' radius ####

 This spell works like _Protection from Evil_, but covers a 10' radius area and anyone in it.
-Range: 10', duration: 2 hours.
+Range: 10'; duration: 2 hours.

 #### 4. Speak with Plants ####

 The caster can speak with plants.
 They obey commands as far as possible (e.g. --- twisting or bending aside to ease passage, etc.).
-Range: 30', duration: 1 hour.
+Range: 30'; duration: 1 hour.

 ### Cleric Spells Level 5 ###